jakkaj/Flow-Down/README.md

-# Flow-Mark-Down
+# Flow-Down
-Flow Mark Down is a text based syntax for marking down flow diagrams
+Flow Down is a text based syntax for marking down flow diagrams

 v .01

 |Work in progress|

-FMD allows you to use a structured, machine readable (hopefully!) syntax to create flow diagrams.
+FD allows you to use a structured, machine readable (hopefully!) syntax to create flow diagrams.

 It's meant to allow you to quickly prototype and iterate flows for your projects before you formalise them in to diagrams.